Why Do Dogs Snore So Badly?

-It’s one thing having a partner than snores, but having a dog with the same issue can be even worse.
+It’s one thing having a partner who keeps you up at night, but having a dog who snores loudly can be even worse.
 At least you can tell your partner to stop!
-But are some dogs prone to snoring more than others?
+But why do some dogs snore more than others?
 If so, is there any way we can get them to stop?
-We look at why some dogs snore more than others and how we should deal with it.
+We look at what makes dogs snore more than others and how we should deal with it.

 Another possible, but less probable cause of your dog’s snoring is sleep apnoea.
 Dogs can get develop this illness just like humans, but it is much less common.
 People and dogs with sleep apnoea’s breath is very shallow and sometimes they stop breathing altogether for a brief moment during sleep.
 When they start breathing again, it is usually with a sharp inhale which sounds like snoring.
 If you are concerned that your dog may have sleep apnoea, it’s important to take him to the vets to get checked out.